MA in Communication Sciences and Disorders

 - diagnostic, clinical, and multicultural methods and issues

-- nature, prevention, assessment, and management of speech, language, cognitive, and swallowing disorders
+- nature, prevention, assessment, and management of speech, language, voice, cognitive-communication, social-communication, and swallowing conditions

 The program begins in July during UGA’s “Short Session II.”
 Courses and clinical practicum experiences use a cohort model and are required every semester for six consecutive semesters.
 You typically graduate in May of your second year in the program.